 temple, where he found the altar neglected and the idol removed.
-On inquiring why this sacred place had been deserted, he was told that the god had selected another spot for his residence; and when he urged the impossibility of a log of wood exercising any choice, or expressing a desire to any one, his informant stated, that there was no difficulty in the case; for when they were carrying the deity round the village, in his chair of state, which was usually borne by four persons only, it suddenly became so heavy, that twenty men could not have removed it from the spot which the idol had evidently selected as the place of his future residence!
+On inquiring why this sacred place had been deserted, he was told that the god had selected another spot for his residence; and when he urged the impossibility of a log of wood exercising any choice, or expressing a desire to any one, his informant stated, that there was no difficulty in the case; for when they were carrying the deity round the village, in his chair of state. which was usually borne by four persons only, it suddenly became so heavy, that twenty men could not have removed it from the spot which the idol had evidently selected as the place of his future residence!
 The person who made this assertion did not pretend to have witnessed the fact, but he evidently believed what he related, notwithstanding its monstrous absurdity.

-A few days after this conversation, a person applied to the missionary for some medicine; and, on being asked whether he ever thought upon the family which he had left in China, he replied in the affirmative, and added, that he intended, in the course of the ensuing year, to return and visit them; as he had three sons, and one daughter, who was married.
-"I had another daughter," hobserved, "but I did not bring her up."
-"N bring her up !" exclaimed Mr. Medhurst; "v then did you do with her?"
-"I smothered her," he replied; " and on hearing, by letter, that another daughter was born, I sent word to have that smothered also; but the mother has preserved it alive."
-"I was shocked at this speech," says Mv Medhurst, " and still more at the horrid indifferent, with which he uttered it. ' What,' said I, ' murder your own children !
+A few days after this conversation, a person applied to the missionary for some medicine; and, on being asked whether he ever thought upon the family which he had left in China, he replied in the affirmative, and added, that he intended, in the course of the ensuing year, to return and visit them; as he had three sons, and one daughter, who was married. " I had another daughter," he observed, "but I did not bring her up." " Not bring her up !" exclaimed Mr. Medhurst; " what then did you do with her?" " I smothered her," he replied; " and on hearing, by letter, that another daughter was born, I sent word to have that smothered also; but the mother has preserved it alive."
+"I was shocked at this speech," says Mr. Medhurst, " and still more at the horrid indifference with which he uttered it. ' What,' said I, 'murder your own children!
 Do not you shudder at such an act?'
-'O no !' he replied, 'it is a very common thing in China.
-We put the female chil-dren out of the way, to save the trouble of bringing them up: some people smother five or six daugh-ters.'
+'O no!' he replied, 'it is a very common thing in China.
+We put the female children out of the way, to save the trouble of bringing them up: some people smother five or six daughters.'
 My horror was increased by his continued indifference, and the lightness with which such crimes are perpetrated in China, with impunity, which must be the case when they are related without fear of detection, as the common occurrences of life.
 I felt that I had a murderer by my side, who, without repentance, must inevitably perish; and I told him plainly, that he had committed a most dreadful sin, and was in danger of eternal wrath.
-But though I said this with the greatest wrath.
-But though I said this with the greatest seriousness and earnestness, he at first only laughed, and it was some time before he would acknowledge that he had done wrong; however, afterwards he seemed to feel a little concerned, and I hope af-fected.
-What an awful view does this present of the 'celestial empire,' loaded with crime, deluged with blood, and ripe for destruction !
-O that God would translate its inhabitants from darkness to light and from the present of some darkness to light, and from the power of sin and Satan unto himself !"
+But though I said this with the greatest seriousness and earnestness, he at first only laughed, and it was some time before he would acknowledge that he had done wrong; however, afterwards he seemed to feel a little concerned, and I hope affected.
+What an awful view does this present of the ' celestial empire,' loaded with crime, deluged with blood, and rive for destruction !
+O that God would translate its inhabitants from darkness to light, and from the power of sin and Satan unto himself!"

 Referring to the general aspect of the mission, Mr. Dyer recently says: "Never, in my judgment, was it more pleasing than at present.
-The in-creasing adaptation of books to the wants of the people, especially in Mr. Medhurst's Harmony of the Gospels, and the publication of the most simple tracts, encourage us greatly."
-The nume-rous applications for the Scriptures and tracts afford evidence that the books are read.
+The increasing adaptation of books to the wants of the people, especially in Mr. Medhurst's Harmony of the Gospels, and the publication of the most simple tracts, encourage us greatly."
+The numerous applications for the Scriptures and tracts afford evidence that the books are read.